CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Training Details

 \subsection{Hyperparameters}

-All our agents are trained with PPO (\cite{ppo-paper}).
+All our agents are trained with PPO~\citet{ppo-paper}.
 We did not perform any hyperparameter search for our experiments.
-The CarRacing experiments used the same parameters used in ~\cite{dcd}, and the Minigrid experiments used the parameters from ~\cite{paired}.
-VAE was trained on the parameters from ~\cite{clutr-vae}.
-The detailed parameters are listed in Table~\ref{app:clutr-paired-parameter} and Table~\ref{app:tab-vae-parameter}.
+The CarRacing experiments used the same parameters used in~\citet{dcd} and the Minigrid experiments used the parameters from ~\citet{paired}.
+The VAE used for CarRacing and Minigrid standard objective experiments (Section~\ref{app:clutrp-mg50}) were trained using the default parameters from ~\citet{clutr-vae}.
+For the VAE used in the Minigrid flexible objective experiments, which we presented in the main text of the paper, we used a reconstruction weight of 1000 and ran the training for 10M steps to incorporate the larger dataset.
+The detailed parameters are listed in Table~\ref{app:tab-vae-parameter} and Table~\ref{app:tab-clutr-paired-parameter}.

+The flexible objective blurs the distinction between the agent and the antagonist.
+Hence, we designate the agent achieving the higher average training return during the last 10 steps as the primary student agent and the other one as antagonist.